pablo-abc/uvu-expect/README.md

 Your tests will still pass, but it will be obvious if you missed anything.

+In case of false positives, you can globally disable this behaviour by calling the exported function `disableNoAssertionWarnings`, and you can enable them again by calling `enableNoAssertionWarnings`.
+You can disable it for a specific `expect` call by passing an object as a second argument to expect: `{ disableNoAssertionWarning: true }`.

 ## Adding custom assertions (plugins)

 You can add properties and methods to this package by using `extend`.
 It expects a function that will receive two helpers: `replaceProperty` and `extendProperty`.